astrorafael/ema/README.md

 * auxrelay, extends switch time by N minutes

 Type `ema -h` or `ema --help` to see actual command line options.

-### EMA Server Configuation ###

-By default, file `/etc/ema/config` provdes the configuration options needed

-### Logging ###

-Log file is placed under `/var/log/emad.log`.
-Default log level is INFO.
-It generates very litte logging at this level File is rotated by a logrotate policy installed under `/etc/logrotate.d`.